dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 The value is an instant in time, which is often not really what is desired.
 Instead, it is often desired to have a macaroon that is valid for a fixed duration (e.g., the next five minutes).
-This then requires calculating the expiry time in order to build the `before` caveat.
+This would require calculating the expiry time in order to build the `before` caveat.
 An additional problem is that the clocks on the client and server might not agree exactly.

 Both these problems are resolved by the `validity` property in the request JSON object.
-The value is an ISO 8601 duration; for example the value `PT5M` represents five minutes.
+The value is an ISO 8601 duration; for example, the value `PT5M` represents five minutes.

-For example, the following JSON object requests a macaroon that allows read-only access to dCache for one hour.
+The following JSON object requests a macaroon that allows read-only access to dCache for one hour.

 ```json